humanlyhuman/torzu/README.md

  - accept pull requests as long as they are of reasonable quality

 Again, thanks to everyone who has supported my efforts so far in any way (even by creating bug reports), I really appreciate it.

-## Possible pending GitHub mirror takedown

-I have received emails about takedowns on the release binaries hosted at mega (no worries I'll find another place to reupload them).
-If the GitHub mirror gets taken down too, the next mirror repository is going to be at: https://codeberg.org/litucks/torzu (repo privatized until then) unless anything comes in the way.
-You can use the button in the "About" menu of the emulator to get to the current mirror repository or simply check out the [main repository](http://vub63vv26q6v27xzv2dtcd25xumubshogm67yrpaz2rculqxs7jlfqad.onion/torzu-emu/torzu).
-Please note that setting the new mirror repo to public is a manual process that could take me up to 2 days depending on how long it takes me to notice that the GitHub mirror has been taken down (specially mid-week).

 ## Compatibility